gidpfeffer/350assembler/README.md

 ### Running with Docker (Recommended)

 First and foremost Docker needs to be installed.
 Here is where the download can be found [guide](https://docs.docker.com/v17.09/engine/installation/).
 Additionally, after installing Docker, X-forwarding is needed to display GUIs from Docker on local machines.
-This adds some nuances to each OS, (OS X, Widows, Ubuntu).
+Each subsection below gives resources for launching a GUI in docker on OS X, Ubuntu/Debian, and Windows devices.
+All have been tried and executed successfully.

 #### OS X